-After failover is complete, an additional NIC may be seen when looking at hidden devices or a system scan.
+After failover is complete, one or more additional NICs may be seen when looking at hidden devices or a system scan.
 These NICs are not loaded so they are not consuming any resources and are not active.
-You can safely disregard these hidden NICs.
+You can safely disregard or remove these hidden NICs.

-5. If you performed a test failover, you can undo it by selecting Undo Failover or Cutover in the toolbar.
-The replica virtual machine on the target will be shut down and, if configured, the virtual disks used for the test failover will be deleted.

-6. There is no reverse or failback once you have completed a live failover.
-If you need to go back to your original hardware, delete the job and re-create a new one if your original source was a virtuserver.
+- 5. If you performed a test failover, you can undo it by selecting Undo Failover or Cutover in the toolbar.
+Confirm the undo process when prompted.
+The replica virtual machine on the target will be shut down and, if configured, the virtual disks used for the test failover will be deleted. - 6.
+There is no reverse or failback once you have completed a live failover.
+If you need to go back to your original hardware, delete the job and re-create a new one if your original source was a virtual server.
 If your original source was a physical server, you will need to use a full server job.